api-platform/docs/core/file-upload.md

 ## Accessing Your Media Objects Directly

 You will need to modify your Caddyfile to allow the above `contentUrl` to be accessed directly.
-If you followed the above configuration for VICH Uploader, that will be in `api/public/media`.
-Add your folder to the list of path matches, eg `|^/media/|`:
+If you followed the above configuration for the VichUploaderBundle, that will be in `api/public/media`.
+Add your folder to the list of path matches, e.g. `|^/media/|`:
 ```
 ...
 # Matches requests for HTML documents, for static files and for Next.js files,